-They must be identical for all fencers of the same federation for the competitions i) and iii) above.
+The logos must be identical for all fencers of the same federation.

-h) The name of the fencer must be displayed on the back of the jacket, with the abbreviation of the national federation below it, at the level of the shoulder blades.
+h) The family name of the fencer must be displayed on the back of the jacket, with the abbreviation of the national federation below it, at the level of the shoulder blades.
 They must be printed directly onto the jacket or onto a cloth entirely sewn onto the jacket.
-The letters must be in dark blue, in capitals, between 8 cm and 10 cm high, and between 1 cm and 1.5 cm wide, according to the length of the name.
+The letters must be in dark blue, in Roman capitals, between 8 cm and 10 cm high, and each stroke must be a maximum of 1.5 cm wide.

-A World Champion has the right to have his/her name and the abbreviation of his/her national federation printed in red.
+A World Champion has the right to have his/her name and the abbreviation of his/her national federation printed in red for the following season.

-An Olympic Champion has the right to have his/her name and the abbreviation of his/her national federation printed in gold.
+An Olympic Champion has the right to have his/her name and the abbreviation of his/her national federation printed in gold until the end of the next Olympic Games.